james-sciortino/dna-get-interface-report/readme.md

 # Tutorial

 Imagine you have a building on your Campus LAN which the business plans to expand with new users, new cubicles, new Access Points, etc.

 Your manager tasks you with generating a report of *existing* active interfaces on the *existing* switches in the building, to better understand how many new switches are required.
     - The generated report will detail how many *access* ports are used, how many *module* (or, *uplink*) interfaces are used, and how many interfaces are currently available.
-    - You will be presented with a PrettyTable in your Bash or PowerShell terminal with this report, and a .CSV file will be created with this report.
+    - You will be presented with a PrettyTable in your Bash or PowerShell terminal with this report
-    - The .CSV file will be titled with today's date, and can be shared with management.
+    - A.CSV file will be generated with this report, and can be shared with management.

-The goal is to scan three Cisco Catalyst switches: Two Catalyst 9300 Series Switches, and one Catalyst 9400 Series Switch.
+In the the example below, tThe goal is to scan three Cisco Catalyst switches: Two Catalyst 9300 Series Switches, and one Catalyst 9400 Series Switch.

 ```
 +---------------------------------------------+
 Geting DNA Auth Token ...